jtejido/goim/graphs/README.md

 For details about *model*, see [this paper][1] in page 3.

 ## Output

-The graph is written on the standard output following this format
+The graph is written on the standard output following this format (filename will be appended with _IC, _WC, _TV or _Rnd) with a '.inf' extension.

     node1 <TAB> node2 <TAB> weight